 …, it appears that the XM tuner might already be integrated into the Tuner & Amp Unit (TAU) that is common to both Bose® and non-Bose systems already, and if that is the case, it may simply be a matter of plugging a XM antenna module into the TAU to end up with XM capability.
 The actual system schematic is here.

 I don’t think I would add the shark-fin antenna though, as there are more subtle versions available.

-⇓ Here is one from Terk for $16 that looks like it plugs right in.
+⇓ Here is one from Eightwood for ≈$16 that looks like it plugs right in (I don’t know if this one has the suggested integrated amplifier though).
 Because our cars are convertibles, locating the antenna on the dashboard or somewhere behind the seats may work just fine*.

-⇓ Here is what the factory XM antenna wire (yellow “FAKRA” connector) looks like plugged into
+⇓ Here is what the factory XM antenna wire (yellow “FAKRA” Type K connector) looks like plugged into

 If my theory is correct, after the antenna installation, the CMU should recognize the XM capability and it would be added as an audio source.
 I may not even have to disconnect the battery ground, before installation like you normally do with anything electronic.
 If XM isn’t recognized, I’ll do that step and hope that when reconnecting the negative battery terminal XM will be recognized.